 This is a simple booking project, created to get a taste of both technologies.
 Feel free to download and review the code on our github repository

 There is extensive documentation in the code and readme file to help you navigate the technical details.
-In this article, we will stay at a purely architect/analyst level, allowing us to understand the pros and cons of these technologies and the hurdles involved with utilizing them
+In this article, we will stay at a purely architect/analyst level, allowing us to understand the pros and cons of these technologies and the hurdles involved with utilizing them.
+If you would like to delve into the technical elements of the technologies, you can review the code in the github example.
+It should compile on your Linux Apache server

 On the other hand, this intrusion makes some things easy.
 For example, in the past, when you want to create a selectbox (aka dropdown) option with jQuery, it can be tedious to set one of the options as “selected”.
 When hard coded, these options can require lots of coding to outline the options and specify which one is selected.
 With AngularJS, you can easily specify the options as an array and specify the selected value with a single line.
 This is where you really see the power of AngularJS over jQuery.